InventiDevelopment/Elmdroid/README.md

 Basic concepts
 --------------
-Basically only thing you have to implement is interface `Component<STATE : State, MSG : Msg, CMD : Cmd>`
+Basically only thing you have to implement is interface `Component<STATE : State, MSG : Msg, CMD : Cmd>` which is then wrapped inside it's runtime:

 ![Runtime vs UI](readme-assets/runtime-vs-ui.png)

-Component is than wrapped inside it's runtime.
-Runtime just receives messages from UI and translates them in to the from of new states.
+Runtime just receives messages from UI and translates them in to the from of new states, using `Component.update(..)` function.
 UI then simply observes state `LiveData<State>` and renders the changes.

+This is where your component fits in to the library, now let's have a look what is inside component and how tu actually implement it.

 Usage
 -----

+Let's say we want to implement simple screen with two buttons for increment and decrement and plain `TextView` to keep track of the "score".
+You can find this example as Elm web app [here][elm-simple-example]

 Download